YunoHost-Apps/roundcube_ynh/README.md

    $ sudo -i
    ```

-2. Log as the `www-data` user - which owns the roundcube directory - and navigate
+2. Log in as the `www-data` user - which owns the roundcube directory - and navigate
-   under it:
+   in it:
    ```
    # su -s /bin/bash - www-data
    $ cd /var/www/roundcube